input-output-hk/marlowe-ts-sdk/pocs/Readme.md

 ## Overview

-These pocs demonstrate how to run the different librairies within a simple html page (low-code platform alike environment ).
+The POCs on this folder demonstrate how to run the different libraries within a simple HTML page.

 ## How to run